 When you extend the length of a pattern, its trigs copies automatically over to the new steps.
-If a pattern consists of for example two pages and the pattern length is increased to four pages, the two additional pattern pages are then copies of the first two pattern pages.
+(If this option is selected in SETTINGS > PERSONALIZE > AUTO COPY) If a pattern consists of for example two pages and the pattern length is increased to four pages, the two additional pattern pages are then copies of the first two pattern pages.